kurtgodden/TidyDataProject/CodeBook.md

 The general idea is to begin with an 'empty' dataframe called 'intermediateDF' of NA values for each of the 6 activities, i.e. LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS and WALKING_UPSTAIRS.
-We will compute the means for each of these activities and then use 'rbind()’ to incrementally add each row as it is computed.
+We will compute the means for each of these activities and then use 'rbind()' to incrementally add each row as it is computed.

 Since there are 30 subjects and 79 technical variables, we expect to compute